-Field Description Template target device Displays the name of the target device.
-Or, if a device was previously selected, or \ <no device="" template="">ifadevice was</no> not selected.
-Use the menu to select a device to use as the template for adding new devices to this collection.
-To view a selected device's properties, click Properties (read-only dialog appears).
-Prefix Enter a static prefix that helps identify all devices that are being added to this collection.
+Enter a static prefix that helps identify all devices that are being added to this collection.
 For example: 'Boston'to indicate devices located in Boston.
 The prefix can be used with the suffix, but is not required if a suffix is provided.
 The entire device name can have a maximum of 15 characters (the prefix length + number length + suffix length).
 For example, the following device names are considered valid: Boston000Floor2 (prefix, incrementing number length, and suffix provided.
-The maximum of 15 characters has been reached), Boston000 (no suffix is provided), 000 Floor2 (no prefix is provided).
+The maximum of 15 characters has been reached), Boston000 (no suffix is provided), 000Floor2 (no prefix is provided).
 The prefix cannot end with a digit.
 The prefix and suffix combination must be unique in each collection.
+Enter the length of the incrementing number to associate with the devices being added to this collection.
+This number is incremented as each device is added.
+For example, if the number length is set to 3, Citrix Provisioning starts naming at 001.
+It stops naming or adding devices after the number reaches 999.
+Enable the Zero fill option to automatically add the necessary number of preceding zeros to a numbers length.
+For example, if the numbers length is equal to 3, then the first target device number would be assigned as '001'.
+Enable the Zero fill option to automatically add the necessary number of preceding zeros to a numbers length.
+For example, if the numbers length is set to '4', then the first target device number would be assigned as '0001'.
+The number length must have a minimum of three digits and a maximum of 9 digits.